 But if the faith is to be nourished in those whose consciousness is undifferentiated, those with differentiated consciousness are not to be neglected.
-Now just as the only way to understand another's brand of common sense is to come to understand the way he or she would understand, speak, act in any of the series of situations that commonly arise, so too the only way to understand another's brand of common sense is to come to understand the way he or she would understand, speak, act in any of the series of situations that commonly arise, so too the only way to understand another's differentiation of consciousness is to bring about that differentiation in oneself.
+Now just as the only way to understand another's brand of common sense is to come to understand the way he or she would understand, speak, act in any of the series of situations that commonly arise, so too the only way to understand another's differentiation of consciousness is to bring about that differentiation in oneself.

 Now each differentiation of consciousness involves a certain remodelling of common sense.
 Initially common sense assumes its own omnicompetence because it just cannot know better.
-But as successive differentiations of consciousness occur, more and more realms are entered in the appropriate fashion and so are removed from the competence of common sense.
+But as successive differentiations of consciousness occur, more and more realms def are entered in the appropriate fashion and so are removed from the competence of common sense.
 Clarity and adequacy increase by bounds.
-One's initial common sense is purged of its simplifications, its metaphors, its myths, its mystifications.
+One's initial common sense is purged of its simplifications, its metaphore, its myths, its mystifications.
 With the attainment of full differentiation, common sense is confined entirely to its proper field of the immediate, the particular, the concrete.

 However, there are many routes to full attainment and many varieties of partial attainment.
 Preaching the gospel to all means preaching it in the manner appropriate to each of the varieties of partial attainment and, no less, to full attainment.
-It was to meet the exigences proper to the beginnings of theoretically differentiated consciousness that Clement of Alexandria denied that the anthropomorphisms of scripture were to be interpreted literally.
-16 It was to meet the exigences proper to the full theoretical differentiation of consciousness that medieval Scholasticism sought a coherent account of all the truths of faith and reason.
-It was to meet the exigences of a scholarly differentiation of consciousness that the second Vatican council decreed that the interpreter of scripture had to determine the meaning intended by the biblical writer and accordingly had to do so by understanding the literary conventions and cultural conditions of his place and time.
-17
+It was to meet the exigences proper to the beginnings of theoretically differentiated consciousness that Clement of Alexandria denied that the anthropomorphisms of scripture were It was to meet the exigences to be interpreted literally. proper to the full theoretical differentiation of consciousness that medieval Scholasticism sought a coherent account of all the truths of faith and reason.
+It was to meet the exigences of a scholarly differentiation of consciousness that the second Vatican council decreed that biblical exceeds now is the time Vatican council decreed that the interpreter of scripture had to determine the meaning intended by the biblical writer and accordingly had to do so by understanding the literary conventions and cultural conditions of his place and time.

 The church, then, following the example of St. Paul, becomes all things to all men (1 Cor 9, 22).
-It communicates what God has revealed both in the manner appropriate to the various differentiations of consciousness and, above all, in the manner appropriate to each of the almost endless brands of common sense especially of undifferentiated consciousness.
-But these many modes of speech constitute no more than a pluralism of communications, for all can be in eodem demtaxat genere, in eodem scilicet dogmate, eodem sensu eademque sententia.
+It communicates a what God has revealed both in the manner appropriate to the various differentiations of consciousness and, above all, in each of the manner appropriate to the almost endless brands of common sense especially of undifferentiated consciousness.
+But these many word modes of speech constitute no more than a pluralism of communications, for all can be in eodem dumtaxat genere, in eodem scilicet dogmate, eodem sensu eademque sententia.